 DBT Therapy Focus: Podcast that focuses on skills, but also some personal episodes

 Charlie Swenson: 50+ podcasts with each one a separate skill, Charlie is an MD and each podcast is about an hour long

-So now you have a new book ready to read, some time dedicated to do it set aside and next you need a plan.
-This is the set up for traditional in person DBT (90 minutes) and it works well, but I also think there can be lots of variety when doing this on your own.
+So now you have a new book ready to read, some time dedicated to it set aside, and next you need a plan.
+The following is the schedule for traditional in-person DBT (90 minutes) and it works well, but I also think there can be lots of variety when doing this on your own.

-Review diary cards with group (video explanation here of diary cards)
+Review diary cards with the group (video explanation of diary cards here)

-When learning DBT on your own this might be a great guide, but also have worked with students online who used these format with success.
+When learning DBT on your own, this might be a great guide.
+I have also worked with students online who used this format with success.
 Feel free to create your own.

 Schedule for 45-60 minutes weekly:

 Read 1-2 new skills

 Review skills, how and when to use them